 - On the Advanced tab, click the Settings button in the Startup and Recovery section.

 - In the Startup and Recovery window, uncheck the Automatically restart check box.

 Windows NT, 2000, XP, Vista, and later versions of Windows have a blue screen error that's similar to the example shown below.
 These error messages often contain more detailed information, and will contain information that can be searched for and found.
 If you're not getting a blue screen error that looks like the example below, skip to the next Fatal exception section.

 Note: If you are getting a solid blue screen with no white text, you are not encountering a BSoD.
 It's likely a problem with your video card, monitor, or other hardware.
 Follow the no display on monitor troubleshooting steps to diagnose this problem.

 - Identify the blue screen by locating a line containing all capital letters with underscores instead of spaces, such as the above example, BAD_POOL_HEADER.
 Write this information down.
 If you do not see anything written in all caps with underscores like this, skip this step.

-Once you have the above information you can start troubleshooting the issue.
-Below are common blue screen errors and links to pages that contain the troubleshooting steps for each of these errors.
-If your error is not listed in the below section search for the error you wrote down.
+Once you have the above information, you can start troubleshooting the issue.
+Below are common blue screen errors and links to pages that contain the troubleshooting steps for some of these errors.
+If your error is not listed in the below section, search for the error you wrote down.

 Many of the blue screen error messages you'll encounter with earlier versions of Windows will be fatal exception error messages or Fatal 0E messages.
-If your blue screen message starts out with A fatal exception 0E ... or An exception ... you're encountering this error.
-For these blue screen errors follow the fatal exception error troubleshooting steps.
+If your blue screen message starts out with A fatal exception 0E ... or An exception ..., you are encountering this error.
+For these blue screen errors, follow the fatal exception error troubleshooting steps.